analexander/README-Generator/READMEsample.md

 ## Installation

-To install necessary dependencies, run the following command: hi
+To install necessary dependencies, run the following command: npm install

 ## Usage

-hi
+things

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the None license.

 ## Contributing

-hi
+nothing

 ## Tests

-To run tests, run the following command: hi
+To run tests, run the following command: npm run test

 ## Questions

-If you have any questions about the repo, open an issue or contact [hi] directly at hi.
+If you have any questions about the repo, open an issue or contact [bloop] directly at bleep.